apache/flink/docs/setup/config.md

 - `yarn.containers.vcores` The number of virtual cores (vcores) per YARN container.
 By default, the number of `vcores` is set to the number of slots per TaskManager, if set, or to 1, otherwise.

-- `yarn.application-master.env.`*ENV_VAR1=value* Configuration values prefixed with `yarn.application-master.env.` will be passed as environment variables to the ApplicationMaster/JobManager process.
+- `containerized.master.env.`*ENV_VAR1=value* Configuration values prefixed with `containerized.master.env.` will be passed as environment variables to the ApplicationMaster/JobManager process.
 For example for passing `LD_LIBRARY_PATH` as an env variable to the ApplicationMaster, set:

-    `yarn.application-master.env.LD_LIBRARY_PATH: "/usr/lib/native"`
+    `containerized.master.env.LD_LIBRARY_PATH: "/usr/lib/native"`

-- `yarn.taskmanager.env.` Similar to the configuration prefix about, this prefix allows setting custom environment variables for the TaskManager processes.
+- `containerized.taskmanager.env.` Similar to the configuration prefix about, this prefix allows setting custom environment variables for the TaskManager processes.

 - `yarn.container-start-command-template`: Flink uses the following template when starting on YARN:
 `%java% %jvmmem% %jvmopts% %logging% %class% %args% %redirects%`.
 This configuration parameter allows users